tigera/docs/calico-enterprise/network-policy/generate-policy-recommendation.mdx

 ![Generate a Policy Recommendation]({{site.baseurl}}/images/generate-policy-recommendation/recommend-policy-screen.png)

-If relevant flow logs are found within the selected time range for the namespace, the recommended policy is displayed in the **Create Policy** screen.
+If relevant flow logs are found within the selected time range for the namespace or the workload endpoint, the recommended policy is displayed in the **Create Policy** screen.

 ![Preview or Stage a Policy Recommendation]({{site.baseurl}}/images/generate-policy-recommendation/create-policy-action-buttons.png)